With Other Travel Bloggers in Toronto (last year)

 As many people involved in the travel blogging world may know, TBEX North America is kicking off this week in Toronto.
 Standing for Travel Blog Exchange, TBEX is, according to their website, “the largest gathering of travel bloggers, writers, and new media content creators”.
 There will be some incredible speakers this weekend, as well as over 1000 attendees.
 This year, I was fortunate enough to be in the right place at the right time: I was heading to Toronto anyway, and I’d always wanted to attend a travel blogging/writing conference.
 I may as well attend the biggest, right?

 But here’s where I have to be completely honest: I’ve done absolutely nothing in preparation for the conference.
-Perhaps this is unwise, but I a) don’t really know what I’m supposed to do anyway, even after reading this useful article and b) don’t want to prepare a media kit or press package or whatever else I’ve read about online.
+Perhaps this is unwise, but I a) don’t really know what I’m supposed to do anyway and b) don’t want to prepare a media kit or press package or whatever else I’ve read about online.
 Why?
 Because I’m not primarily going to TBEX to talk to companies.
 I’m going to TBEX to talk to you.

 I’ve had a bit of inner turmoil over the past couple of years with regards to advertising and sponsored trips.
 I get a few emails a day inviting me to collaborate with companies, to post advertisements, or asking to write a sponsored article on this blog.
 And, with all due respect to the people who email, it just isn’t my thing.
 I didn’t create this blog to make money.
 I didn’t create this blog to get free trips.
 I didn’t create this blog for any reason other than I simply wanted a place to write about my travels and post some of the photos I take.
 It’s become a major part of my life, yes, and in the nearly 600 entries I’ve written and in the thousands of photos I’ve posted, I’ve found what I want to do with my life (or at least what I want to do for the next two years).